Myanmar lifts bans on foreign news websites

 "We can have access to these websites, but the connection is still rather slow most of the time," he said, declining to be identified by name.
 "Let's wait to see how long it will last."

-Rare overtures by Myanmar's rulers towards liberalisation have stirred speculation of possible reforms in the resource-rich country, blighted by 49 years of military rule and starved of capital.
+Rare overtures by Myanmar's rulers toward liberalization have stirred speculation of possible reforms in the resource-rich country, blighted by 49 years of military rule and starved of capital.

-Myanmar last year held its first elections in two decades after which the military nominally handed power to civilians -- a process widely criticised as a sham by the West.
+Myanmar last year held its first elections in two decades after which the military nominally handed power to civilians -- a process widely criticized as a sham by the West.

 Other overtures include calls for peace with armed ethnic separatists, presidential meetings with foreign delegations, some tolerance of criticism and more communication with Suu Kyi, who was freed last year from 15 years of house arrest.